Jennifer E. Mueller, MD

 About my practice

 I feel so fortunate to do the work I do.
-I have a special interest in women’s health, but I love the broad diversity that family medicine offers.
+I have a special interest in women’s health, including prenatal care, but I love the broad diversity that family medicine offers — including caring for children of all ages.
 I feel strongly that all people should have equal access to quality health care.
 Part of making medical care accessible is making it understandable.
 I want all of my patients to understand what medicine can and can’t offer them, so that they can choose what treatment options will help them achieve their own personal health goals.
-Too often as humans, we overlook the basics of taking care of ourselves mentally and physically—getting adequate sleep, eating healthy foods, staying physically active, and reducing stress in our lives.
+Too often as humans, we overlook the basics of taking care of ourselves mentally and physically — getting adequate sleep, eating healthy foods, staying physically active, and reducing stress in our lives.
 My goal is to help patients make these things a priority for themselves.

 How I thrive

 I’m an introvert at heart and have learned that I need a lot of quiet time to center myself.
-I love working in my yard and planning what I’m hoping will eventually become a small urban farm.
+I love working in my yard and planning what I’m hoping will eventually become our small urban farm.
 I’m crafty and enjoy sewing, knitting, and spinning yarn, with the dream that someday my entire wardrobe will be handmade.
 We’re a vegetarian household and love experimenting with new vegan and vegetarian recipes.
-I’ve started playing the ukulele loudly and not particularly well, which I see as an opportunity to teach our son to try new things without expecting instant perfection—a lesson that's hard for so many of us to learn.
+I’ve started playing the ukulele loudly and not particularly well, which I see as an opportunity to teach our son to try new things without the expectation of instant perfection — a hard lesson to learn for so many of us.